abboudl/Chik-p/3-Host-Configuration-Stage/readme.md

 ```

-For example, in this playbook, we tell Ansible to run this playbook on all hosts in the DMZ subnet as well as the internal subnet under the security context of the `ansible` user.
+For example,we tell Ansible to run this playbook on all hosts in the DMZ subnet as well as the internal subnet.
 ```
 - hosts: dmz:internal
   user: ansible
   become: yes
 ```

-Your must edit the groups in the `inventory.yml` file to match the IP addresses or fully qualified domain names you assigned the CTFd, ELK, HAproxy, and Nginx hosts in `config.sh` in [1-CTF-Infra-GCloud-Build-Scripts](https://github.com/abboudl/1-CTF-Infra-GCloud-Build-Scripts/).
+Your must edit the groups in the `inventory.yml` file to match the IP addresses or fully qualified domain names you assigned the CTFd, ELK, HAproxy, and Nginx hosts in `config.sh` in the **Cloud Resource Provisioning Stage.**

+Finally, if you chose not to deploy all hosts - for example, if you decided that you do not need ELK or HAProxy - you also need to narrow down the `hosts` key in each playbook.
+By default, most playbooks target all hosts in the DMZ and Internal subnets.

 ### Step #5: Run Ansible Playbooks

-You're all set; it's time to run the Ansible host configuration playbooks:
+You're all set!
+It's time to run the Ansible host configuration playbooks:

 ```
 ansible-playbook 0-install-docker.yml -i inventory.yml